County-level city

 A county-level city is a "city" (市 (shì)) and "county" (县 (xiàn)) that have been merged into one unified jurisdiction.
-As such it is simultaneously a city, which is a municipal entity and a county which is an administrative division of a prefecture.
+As such, it is simultaneously a city, which is a municipal entity, and a county, which is an administrative division of a prefecture.
 Most county-level cities were created in the 1980s and 1990s by replacing denser populated counties.

 County-level cities are not "cities" in the strictest sense of the word, since they usually contain rural areas many times the size of their urban, built-up area.
 This is because the counties that county-level cities have replaced are themselves large administrative units containing towns, villages and farmland.
 To distinguish a "county-level city" from its actual urban area (the traditional meaning of the word "city"), the term "市区" (shìqū) or "urban area", is used.

 Comparable territorial divisions in other countries

-In France, an equivalent of a county-level city is an agglomeration community.

 While the idea of a "city" being a unit consisting of several "towns" is not a common one in English-speaking world, a somewhat similar naming convention is used for local government areas in some parts of Australia.

 For example, in New South Wales such a unit may often be called a "city" (rather than a traditional "shire"), and consist of "towns".
 E.g. City of Blue Mountains is made of a number of towns (Katoomba, Springwood, etc.).

-Another example would be "municipal government" in the Canadian province of Ontario.
-Small municipalities (cities) and towns, along with urban, sub-urban and rural areas were merged or integrated into a "super" area, in part to obtain economies in administrative overhead by not having for each city and town individual library commissions, fire fighting units, health care, and other social services common to all areas.

 List

-As of February 2022, there are 397 county-level cities in total:
+As of 3 April 2023, there are 408 county-level cities in total: